 - candy corn

 Load up on candles and lanterns when setting a fall table.
-The evenings are growing short and candleglow is always a better option than indoor lights!
+The evenings are growing shorter, and candleglow is always a better option than indoor lighting.

 I like to use different candlesticks and holders on my table but all the same color candles.
-Very important!!!!
-You can use different sizes of candles but make sure they are all the same color.
+You can use different sizes of candles, but make sure they are all the same color.

-Also don’t be afraid to add a few candlesticks to the table that don’t have candles in them.
+Also, don’t be afraid to add a few candlesticks to the table that don’t have candles in them.
 They become creative perches for mini pumpkins or a small nest filled with acorns.
-Empty lanterns can be filled with fall fluff too!

 A big grouping of candles running down the center of a table creates an almost magical mood!